Freight Shipping from Albuquerque to Indianapolis

 How much does it cost to ship freight from Albuquerque to Indianapolis?

-Full truckload (FTL) rates from Albuquerque, NM to Indianapolis, IN currently range from $3,262-$4,020 for a standard dry van load over the 1,517-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Indianapolis, IN currently range $3,262-$4,020 (roughly $2.15-$2.65 per mile over 1,517 miles).
 LTL shipments typically cost $1,034-$1,689 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Indianapolis?